ccao-data/data-architecture/dbt/models/shared_columns.md

 Averaged up to the yearly level.
 Unit of observation is Census PUMAs
 {% enddocs %}

+## ari

+{% docs shared_column_ari %}
+Illinois Housing Development Authority's Affordability Risk Index.

+It is unclear of IHDA's data timeline.
+Year currently refers to year of their data construction.
+0's in the database refer to information without enough data
+{% enddocs %}

 ## school_district_elementary_avg_rating

 {% docs shared_column_school_district_elementary_avg_rating %}